jackericson98/jackericson98/README.md

 ## Research
 ### University of Georgia
 2018 - Physics Department<br\>
 Working in an optics lab we measured the Faraday rotation of polarized light in various dielectric materials under a strong magnetic field.
-Controlling the rotation of polarized light has applicatopns in ranging technologies from visual display to fiber optics.
+Controlling the rotation of polarized light has applications in ranging technologies from visual display to fiber optics.

 ### Georgia State University
 2021-Present - Chemistry Department<br\>